Twin Temple: Musical style and lyrical themes

 Their lyrics deal with themes like Satanism, sex, love, and also social issues such as individualism, feminism, and LGBT-rights.

-According to vocalist Alexandra James, a lot of inspiration comes from her upbringing as a child of mixed race (British-Korean), and the racism she was exposed to growing up in America.
+According to vocalist Alexandra James, a lot of inspiration comes from her upbringing as a child of mixed race (White-Korean), and the racism she was exposed to growing up in America.
 Twin Temple says that the central message of their songs is inclusion.